metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Scripts/README.md

 Contains script files that are run in the caller's environment prior to importing this module

-These script files may in addition also run in module scope
+Some or all of these script files may run in module scope only instead